 Through their ability to block out pain, both drugs are highly recommended and prescribed across the globe.
 However, down to their abilities to control pain conditions, Oxycontin and Hydrocodone are highly addictive substances, fuelling a large proportion of prescription medication addictions.

-Although both drugs have their own identities and are prescribed for different conditions, the differences between Oxycontin and Hydrocodone are minimal, usually falling down to their side effects, and dosage recommendations.
+Although both drugs have their own identities and are prescribed for different conditions, the differences between Oxycontin and Hydrocodone are minimal, usually falling down to their side effects and dosage recommendations.
 Yet, the key standalone difference between both is that consuming Oxycontin can result in higher dependence rates.

 While there are many similarities, it is however important that the prescription of either medication is completed by medical professionals.
-Likewise, controlling doses is also important, or the risk of developing an addiction on Oxycontin and Hydrocodone may be present.
+Likewise, controlling doses is also important, or the risk of developing an addiction to Oxycontin and Hydrocodone may be present.

 What is Oxycontin?